sv222/AWS-Solutions-Architect-Associate-Exam-2024/README.md

 - IAM is a fully managed service that enables you to securely control access to AWS services and resources.
 - IAM uses users, groups, and roles to manage access to AWS resources.
+- IAM uses identity-based policies, resource-based policies, and access control lists to manage access to AWS resources.
+Users, groups, and roles are identity-based policies.
 - IAM users are individual people who are authorized to use AWS services and resources.
 - IAM groups are collections of IAM users who are assigned the same permissions.
 - IAM roles are sets of permissions that can be assigned to IAM users or groups.